 Dhamma is the way for training mind, speech and body.
 But the Buddha dhamma is sometimes regarded in a way which is too intellectual and theoretical so that there is a danger that it is not practised as a way of training.
 To help with the training of the body there are various gestures which are expressions of one's confidence in and reverence for the Three Treasures.
-These actions when performed with due mindfulness are wholesome kamma made by way of the body.
+These actions, when performed with due mindfulness, are wholesome kamma made by way of the body.
 Repeated frequently they become habitual bodily kamma and it is good to have the habit of reverence as part of one's character.
-The Buddha, soon after his Enlightenment, thought that to live without reverence was not suitable, so he looked around with the divine eye to find some teacher under whom he could live, revering him and his teachings.
+The Buddha, soon after thought live Enlightenment, that to without reverence was not suitable, so he looked around with the divine eye to find some teacher under whom he could live, revering him and his teachings.
 But he found no teacher superior to himself, nor any teaching superior to the Dhamma which he had discovered.
 But out of reverence for that Dhamma he decided to make the Dhamma his Teacher and to live revering Dhamma.
 We who are his followers should follow in his footsteps and live with reverence for those three aspects of Enlightenment: Buddha, Dhamma and Sangha.

-The gestures used for this are mainly two: respectful salutation with the hands (añjalikamma), ^[3] and the five-limb prostration (pañc'anga-vandanā). ^[4]
+The gestures used for this are mainly two: respectful salutation with the hands (añjalikamma),3 and the five-limb prostration (pañc'anga-vandanà).4

-The first of these, which may be remembered as "añjali" as there is no satisfactory English equivalent, is made by bringing the palms of the hands together, and raising them to the region of the heart or higher, according to circumstances.
+The first of these, which may be remembered as "añjall" as there is no satisfactory English equivalent, is made by bringing the palms of the hands together, and raising them to the region of the heart or higher, according to circumstances.
 For instance, in the shrine room after kneeling down in front of the Buddha image, one makes añjali before offering flowers, lights and incense.
 And as the Teacher was the highest in the world and one to go beyond the world, so one respects him by placing one's hand in añjali to the forehead.
 But while chanting, the hands are held in añjali at heart level.
 This action and others described here, should be done with mindfulness and therefore gracefully.
-And one should be careful to see that exaggerated and impetuous movements are avoided.
-As we remarked before, the Dhamma does not encourage unrestrained expressions of emotion; rather, with its aid, one endeavours to calm one's heart.
+And one should be careful to see that exaggerated and impetuous movements are